Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vikings in the Western Hemisphere

-According to Kevin McAleese, director of the Rooms Provincial Museum in St. John's, Newfoundland and Labrador, who has done extensive research on Vikings, in "The Tale of Erik the Red," a merchant named Bjarni Herjólfsson and his crew may have been the first Vikings to set foot in North America in the late 10th century.
+According to Kevin McAleese, director of the Provincial Museum Rooms in St. John's, Newfoundland and Labrador, who has done extensive research on Vikings, in "The Tale of Erik the Red," a merchant named Bjarni Herjólfsson and his crew may have been the first Vikings to set foot in North America in the late 10th century.

 Ai là người tìm ra châu Mỹ? - 3

-Many Western Hemisphere crops, such as sweet potatoes, have been found in Polynesia, fueling debate about whether they were introduced to the islands by humans or ocean currents.
-A 2024 study analyzing plants from Easter Island found that islanders were eating plants native to South America around 1,000 years ago.
+Many plant species from the Western Hemisphere, such as sweet potatoes, have been found in Polynesia, sparking debate about whether they were brought to the islands by humans or ocean currents.
+A 2024 study analyzing plants from Easter Island suggests that the island's inhabitants were eating South American-derived plants as early as 1,000 years ago.

 Ai là người tìm ra châu Mỹ? - 4